EU keeps market guessing with designation of Arkady Volozh

 While Volozh’s designation came as a surprise to the market, the damage may have initially been done when the Trump Administration published its famous “Oligarch list” (which in fact turned out to be a hastily produced cut-and-paste job from the Forbes rich list).

 Volozh was on this list.
-Leader of the Russian opposition, Alexey Navalny, questioned why some Russian business people like Volozh with no discernible ties to the Kremlin featured on the list.
-The former U.S. Ambassador to Russia, Michael McFaul, also expressed publicly his surprise that Volozh was designated as an “oligarch”.
+Leader of the Russian opposition Alexey Navalny has questioned why some Russian business people like Volozh with no discernible ties to the Kremlin featured on the list.
+The former US Ambassador to Russia, Michael McFaul, also expressed publicly his surprise that Volozh was designated as an “oligarch”.

 Misguided and counterproductive